Skip to content

 This channel plugin manages communications with execution environments that are accessed via agents.

-This module has a configuration file (agentchannel.yaml by default) that describes the host, port, ssl_context, trusted_authorities, and logfile to use.
-It can also enable insecure logins.
+This plugin has a configuration file (agentchannel.yaml by default) that describes the host, port, ssl_context, and trusted_authorities to use.
+In this file, it is possible to enable insecure logins or set availability_check_delay to define the channel availability polling interval (defaults to 10 seconds).

 If no configuration file is found it will default to the following values: